 - Melt blown adhesives’ randomized fiber layer enables it to be highly porous.

-Additionally, melt blown solutions are versatile, easy to use and reliable.
-These benefits, in addition to increased efficiency, make them ideal for filtration media applications.
+Additionally, melt blown solutions are versatile, easy to use and reliable, making them ideal for filtration media applications.

 Bostik specializes in manufacturing adhesives for filtration media that are designed to be smart, efficient, safe and high performing.
-For more information about these products, call 800-7-BOSTIK, or visit www.bostik.com/us.
+Contact a Bostik expert today to learn how these adhesives can help your processes.